 Just like all of our teachers, our saxophone teachers are university trained and able to teach a wide variety of styles such as jazz, classical, pop and more.
 In a saxophone lesson, students will learn the fundamentals of reading music, rhythm and breathing control, while playing songs they want to play.
 Meet our saxophone teachers below or scroll down to find our most frequently asked questions about saxophone lessons.

-Julia is currently in her first year at the Althouse Faculty of Education program at Western University.
-She recently graduated with a Bachelor of Music, Honors Music Education also from Western University.
-Clarinet is her major instrument and she has been playing clarinet for 12 years now.
-She is also a member of London's Encore, the Concert Band.
-She has been teaching Clarinet Lessons privately for 6 years.
-She is also able to teach Saxophone Lessons, Piano Lessons and Recorder Lessons.
-She can teach any level student and would like to share her knowledge and passion with music students to improve their overall playing ability.
+Julia is currently in her second year at the Althouse Faculty of Education at Western University, completing her Bachelor of Education.
+She graduated with a Bachelor of Music, Honors Music Education also from Western University in 2016.
+Clarinet is her major instrument and she has been playing clarinet for 13 years.
+Julia is also a member of London's Encore, the Concert Band.
+Julia has been teaching Clarinet Lessons privately for 7 years.
+She is also able to teach saxophone lessons, Piano Lessons and Recorder Lessons.
+She is willing to accept any level student.
+She enjoys sharing her knowledge and passion with music students to help them improve their overall playing ability.

 What Are Your Rates?

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rates for saxophone lessons range from $22.00 to $25.00 for a 30 minute lesson.
+The rate for saxophone lessons is $23.00 for a 30 minute lesson.

 Is 30 Minutes Enough?